K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	$ cubrid server start <databasename>

 4.2.
 Mass Storage
-1. In case of GlusterFS
+1. In the case of GlusterFS
-◎ to upload files to ClusterFS, configure a service back-end with GlusterFS and OpenStack swift first to upload and download files using Object Storage. (similar to Amazon S3 method)
+◎ to upload files to ClusterFS, configure a service back-end with GlusterFS and OpenStack swift first to upload and download files using Object Storage. (similar to the Amazon S3 method)

-	- Create new Swift Account
+	- Create a new Swift Account

-	Method  : PUT
+	Method: PUT

 	Req URL : http(s)://[IP Address OR HostName]/auth/v2/[AccountID]